 1:11:01 Carrie Jacquess concludes the presentation with "in response to an argument that was made earlier I'm just astounded and confused by why an existing CUP for an existing cannabis outlet is being given consideration when a child-oriented facility might move into the same place but our existing CUP, at a church, that has been in existence for 35 years is not being given the same consideration when a cannabis outlet wants to come in.
 It seems like a double standard; it doesn't feel like a fair and even playing field and it just doesn't seem right.
 We already have illegal activity happening in our parking lot just last week the SDPD removed about \$500 worth of crystal meth from our property found in the bushes of our parking lot.
-We believe that allowing the cannabis outlet to in which is in violation of the existing 1,000 foot property line to property line setback will increase incidents like that which makes it an attractive place to exchange marijuana with underage children or consuming it there if they can't wait to get home to use it...all we have is faith in the process and hope that the Commissioners see the wisdom in preserving the existing 1,000 foot property line to property line boundary.
+We believe that allowing the cannabis outlet to in which is in violation of the existing 1,000 foot property line to property line setback will increase incidents like that which makes it an attractive place to exchange marijuana with underage children or consuming it there if they can't wait to get home to use it...all we have is faith in the process and hope that the Commissioners see the wisdom in preserving the existing 1,000 foot property line to make it an attractive place to exchange marijuana with underage children or consuming it there if they can't wait to get home to use it...all we have is faith in the process and hope that the Commissioners see the wisdom in preserving the existing 1,000 foot property line to property line boundary.
 That's what we're asking.
-That's what we hope you will decide."